papafe/papafe-blog/content/posts/source-generators-tips.md

 [`Source Generators`](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) are an amazing feature of the .NET Compiler Platform (Roslyn) added in .NET 5 that allows developer to "step into" the compilation, inspect the user code and generate additional code on the fly.
 Code generation makes possible, among other things, to automate writing boilerplate/repetitive code, to replace reflection in code discovery and much more.

-Source generators are also considerably more "developer friendly" than other code generation technologies, such as IL Weaving (which I have talked in another [blog post]( {{< relref "realm-fody.md" >}} ).
+Source generators are also considerably more "developer friendly" than other code generation technologies, such as IL Weaving (which I have talked in another [blog post]( {{< relref "realm-fody.md" >}} )).
 The main disadvantage over IL Weaving though, is that source generators can only add code to the compilation, and not modify the existing one.
 However, this limitation is definitely counterbalanced by its relative ease of use in my opinion.

-This article is a collection of information that I have gathered while working on adding a source generator to the [.NET SDK of Realm](https://github.com/realm/realm-dotnet).
-This is not an introduction to source generators, as I think there is already a lot of good introductory material out there.

-Being a "relatively" new feature and dealing with the Roslyn SDK (that is quite complex in itself), I found the information available on how to write, debug and test a source generator to be quite sparse.
-For this reason this article is mostly a collection of various tips, tricks and considerations that I have gathered over time, and that I hope will be useful to someone else too.
-I have divided the tips in different topics, so it should be easier to find something you are interested into.
+Being a "relatively" new feature and dealing with the Roslyn SDK (that is quite complex in itself), I found practical information available on how to write, debug and test a source generator to be quite sparse.
+This article is a collection of various tips, tricks and considerations that I have gathered while working on adding a source generator to the [.NET Realm SDK](https://github.com/realm/realm-dotnet), and that I hope will be useful to someone else too.
+This is not an introduction to source generators though, as I think there is already a lot of good material out there for that.

-This was my first time working on source generators, and I didn't have any experience with analyzers or Roslyn beforehand, so it's very well possible that some of my suggestions do not follow the recommended approach, or there are some caveats that I did not anticipate.
+This was my first time working on source generators, and I did not have any experience with analyzers or Roslyn beforehand, so it's very well possible that some of my suggestions do not follow the recommended approach, or there are some caveats that I did not anticipate.
 Definitely leave a comment if you think there is something that can be improved.

 As a final note before going further, if you are looking for how to do certain things with source generators, it's always a good idea to take a look first at the [Roslyn Source Generator Cookbook](https://github.com/dotnet/roslyn/blob/main/docs/features/source-generators.cookbook.md), that contains guidelines for quite a number of common patterns.
+Finally, I have divided the article in different topics, so it should be easier to find something you are interested into.

 # Writing